MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 Value type is chr.
 Supported operations include Get, Add, Replace, and Delete.

 <a href="" id="vpnv2-profilename-nativeprofile-disableclassbaseddefaultroute"></a>**VPNv2/**<em>ProfileName</em>**/NativeProfile/DisableClassBasedDefaultRoute**
 Added in Windows 10, version 1607.
-Specifies the class based default routes.
-For example, if the interface IP begins with 10, it assumes a class a IP and pushes the route to 10.0.0.0/8
+Specifies the class-based default routes.
+For example, if the interface IP begins with 10, it assumes a class an IP and pushes the route to 10.0.0.0/8

 Value type is bool.
 Supported operations include Get, Add, Replace, and Delete.